 The modeling process includes the following phases in general:

 In each phase, the weighting of tools, forms of presentation, and working techniques differ.
 At the beginning of the process, textual descriptions predominate.
 These can be created in Confluence as well as in Visual Paradigm.
-A formal description is created afterwards (in Visual Paradigm), as textual descriptions are difficult to maintain.
-In addition, testing and exchange with other tools are easier then.
+A formal description is created afterward (in Visual Paradigm), as textual descriptions are difficult to maintain.
+In addition, testing and exchange with other tools are more comfortable than.

 Manage the Media Break

 Designing our modeling process, we need to make sure that one of the systems is up-to-date and the leading system for the different forms of representation (single source of truth).
 Otherwise, maintaining the media break is difficult and time-consuming.